kanlanc/OpenZoning/data-standard/glossary.md

 #### Large Animals:
 Large domestic animals including cows, sheep, pigs, and horsesraised for home use or for profit.
 #### Length:
-In a three-dimensional measurement system, length is a horizontalmeasurement, distinct and longer than width.
+In a three-dimensional measurement system, length is a horizontal measurement, distinct and longer than width.
 #### Light Source:
 The lamp and all refractive, reflective, and translucent lighttransmitting parts of an outdoor light fixture.
 #### Liner Building: